-The Principal shall give the Contractor at least two weeks' notice of the Contract Review Meeting(s) (CRMs) and shall indicate in such notice the time and place of a CRM, the agenda, documents, records, reports and other information to be made available at a CRM.

-2. The Contractor must:

-- undertake all necessary inspections as per the inspection frequency to identify Defects in the transport infrastructure - b) from the initial JMRA, in the planning phase of the Contract until the end of the term, analyse Defects as explained in the Guidelines and plan and carry out the Routine Maintenance Work so that the Defects in the Network can be managed consistently and appropriately across the state - c) provide the Principal with reports every three months as a minimum for the CRM, listed on the agenda the Principal produces and submitted to the Principal within two weeks of the end of the Contract period, after which the Principal may require a formal CRM to discuss the reports, and - d) attend the CRM and provide information requested in the notice from the Principal, which may include: - i.
-Network inspection reports - ii. prioritised current Defect Log - iii. the Defect Backlog and strategies to address the Defect Backlog - iv. activities programmed for the following Month and a forecast of the amount payable for those Activities - v. a forecast of the amount payable for the anticipated Routine Maintenance Work for the remainder of the current year - vi. all other information relevant to the condition of the Road infrastructure and the Defects identified in the Road infrastructure, including details of the severity of each Defect by reference to the corresponding intervention limits and Response Times for each asset class, and - vii. other information and details as may be agreed.

-3. The Contractor must ensure:

-- a) the Network Schedule Total is wisely invested and not exceeded and that the road network is maintained in the best interests of the Principal - b) discretionary changes within the Network Schedule Total (which are permitted but notifiable under this Contract) are sound and justifiable, and - c) that it develops a strategy to revisit, reprioritise, and address the Defect Backlog.
-This strategy may require a request for a reallocation in accordance with Clause 5.3 - 4.
-The Contractor shall carry out the Maintenance under the Contract in accordance with: - a) quality system plans, the requirements for which are set out in Part I in Clause 10.2 - b) other relevant provisions in the Contract Documents. - 5.
-Where Defects not listed in the Guidelines are encountered on the Network, the Contractor shall use its judgement, taking into account safety and asset useability requirements in adopting an appropriate Intervention Level / Response Time.
+- 1. The Principal shall give the Contractor at least 2 weeks' notice of the Contract Review Meeting(s) (CRMs) and shall indicate in such notice the time and place of a CRM, the agenda, documents, records, reports and other information to be made available at a CRM. - 2.
+The Contractor must: - a. undertake all necessary inspections as per the inspection frequency to identify Defects in the transport infrastructure - b. from the initial JMRA, in the planning phase of the Contract until the end of the term, analyse Defects as explained in the Guidelines and plan and carry out the Routine Maintenance Work so that the Defects in the Network can be managed consistently and appropriately across the state - c. provide the Principal with reports every 3 months as a minimum for the CRM, listed on the agenda the Principal produces and submitted to the Principal within 2 weeks of the end of the Contract period, after which the Principal may require a formal CRM to discuss the reports, and - d. attend the CRM and provide information requested in the notice from the Principal, which may include: - i.
+Network inspection reports - ii. prioritised current Defect Log - iii. the Defect Backlog and strategies to address the Defect Backlog - iv.
+Activities programmed for the following month and a forecast of the amount payable for those Activities - v. a forecast of the amount payable for the anticipated Routine Maintenance Work for the remainder of the current year - vi. all other information relevant to the condition of the Road infrastructure and the Defects identified in the Road infrastructure, including details of the severity of each Defect by reference to the corresponding IL / RT for each asset class, and - vii. other information and details as may be agreed. - 3.
+The Contractor must ensure: - a. the Network Schedule Total is wisely invested and not exceeded and that the Road Network is maintained in the best interests of the Principal - b. discretionary changes within the Network Schedule Total (which are permitted but notifiable under this Contract) are sound and justifiable, and - c. that it develops a strategy to revisit, reprioritise, and address the Defect Backlog.
+This strategy may require a request for a reallocation in accordance with Clause 5.3. - 4.
+The Contractor shall carry out the Maintenance under the Contract in accordance with: - a. quality system plans, the requirements for which are set out in Clause 10.2 of Part I, and - b. other relevant provisions in the Contract Documents.

-6. Routine Maintenance Performance Assessment and Strategic Analysis: The Contractor will be required to provide further information to assess routine maintenance element performance and effectiveness of revised Intervention Level and Response Time (IL / RT) criteria.
+- 5. Where Defects not listed in the Guidelines are encountered on the Network, the Contractor shall use its judgement, taking into account safety and asset useability requirements in adopting an appropriate IL / RT. - 6.
+Routine Maintenance Performance Assessment and Strategic Analysis: The Contractor will be required to provide further information to assess routine maintenance element performance and effectiveness of IL / RT criteria provided in the Guidelines.
 This will require some defect information and inspection details from the contractors to be obtained annually.